-Following Government cuts to young people's benefits, demand for supported housing in Teesside, Middlesborough is on the rise.
-Affordable housing and access to work are essential if vulnerable young people are to acheive successful futures.
+Following Government cuts to young people's benefits, demand for supported housing in Middlesborough and Stockton-on-Teesside is on the rise.
+Affordable housing and access to work are essential if vulnerable young people are to achieve successful futures.

-We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesborough and Stockton-on-Tees into homes for young people at risk of becoming homeless.
-The young tenants will recieve support from the charity including personal development plans and opportunities to travel and experience life outside of Teeside.
+We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesborough and Stockton-on-Teesside into homes for young people at risk of becoming homeless.
+The young tenants will recieve support from the charity including personal development plans and opportunities to travel and experience life outside of Teesside.